Become an Educator for the Building Enclosure Consulting Community

 Become An Educational Speaker

-Become an RCI Approved Instructor
+Become an IIBEC Approved Instructor

 An approved instructor must be technically sound, experienced in the topic, and practicing in the field being taught.
 To assure a broad-based technical soundness, instructors should be RRCs for roof-related courses and RWCs for the waterproofing offerings.
 There may be exceptions if the individual is highly qualified in a specific segment being taught.